A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

-This model neglects the dipolar coupling between the nuclear spins, considering them as independent.
-This approximation is valid due to the diluted nuclear spin bath in diamond, with the $I=1/2$ $^{13}$C isotope constituting only about 1.1\% of the total carbon atoms, and the spin-less ($I=0$) $^{12}$C accounting for the rest.
-In this case, due to the localized nature of magnetic dipole interactions, the $^{13}$C bath can be decomposed into a set of disjoint clusters \cite{yangQuantumManybodyTheory2008, mazeElectronSpinDecoherence2008}.
-As the couplings between nuclear spins in the clusters typically feature values in the $\mathcal{O} (10) \kHz$ range, this assumption is valid as long as the interaction times probed in the experiments are shorter than few tens of microseconds \cite{shiSensingAtomicscaleStructure2014, abobeihOnesecondCoherenceSingle2018}.
-While we use this approximation here for simplicity, the extension of algorithm to include nuclear spin interactions is straight-forward, only computationally more expensive due to the more complex Hamiltonian.
+This model neglects the dipolar coupling between the nuclear spins, considering them as independent. {While this approximation is not fully valid, most nuclear-nuclear interactions are small ($<20$ Hz) and can be approximately neglected on the time scales of the experiments considered. } While we use this approximation here for simplicity, the extension of {the} algorithm to include nuclear spin interactions is straight-forward, only computationally more expensive due to the more complex Hamiltonian.